Hans Herrmann: Porsche

-Retirement
+Retirement and death

 Half jokingly, Herrmann had promised to his wife before the Le Mans race that he would retire in case of a win there.
 Having witnessed fatal accidents of colleagues too many times, e.g. before the 1969 German Grand Prix when his teammate and neighbor Gerhard Mitter died, the 42-year-old announced his retirement on TV, after having driven the winning car in a parade through Stuttgart from the factory to the town hall.
 To get out of his contract with Porsche Salzburg, Herrmann had to recommend a replacement driver to Louise Piëch.

 Using his contacts, Herrmann built a successful company for automotive supplies.
 He was kidnapped once in the 1990s and kept in a car trunk for many hours before escaping.

-Herrmann has remained engaged in the racing community through his retirement, demonstrating historical cars at events such as the Solitude-Revival.
+Herrmann remained engaged in the racing community through his retirement, demonstrating historical cars at events such as the Solitude-Revival.

+Herrmann died on 9 January 2026, at the age of 97.